 - Thoughts of death/suicidal thoughts

-NICE warns that health professionals should be aware that women may be unwilling to disclose symptoms of depression and other mental health problems or reluctant to engage.
+The National Institute for Health and Care Excellence (NICE) warns that health professionals should be aware that women may be unwilling to disclose symptoms of depression and other mental health problems or reluctant to engage.
 This may be due to fear of stigma, fear the baby may be taken into care, concern that they will be perceived as a poor mother, the nature of the condition or problems with alcohol or substance dependence.

 At booking and at postnatal checks, all health professionals should consider mental health screening questions.